Rick Hill (actor)

-Richard Hill (born January 26, 1953) is an American actor, author, and former gridiron football player.
+Richard Hill (born January 26, 1953) is an American actor, author, and former American football player.
 He is perhaps best known for his appearances in several films from veteran producer Roger Corman, including playing the title role in two installments of his Deathstalker series.
 He is also a published writer of non-fiction, having collaborated with controversial baseball figure Pete Rose on a 2004 tell-all book.

 Football career

 Hill was a three-sport letterman for Perrysburg High in Perrysburg, Ohio.
 In football, he twice won MVP honors in the Northern Lakes League, and was also a league all-star in basketball.
 He was recruited by the Georgia Tech football program, but his career was plagued by injuries.

 Before 1972, NCAA players were required to spend a year on a freshman team before graduating to the varsity team.
 Despite a slow start which he attributed to an ankle sprain, Hill led the so-called "Baby Jackets" in ground gains, in part because future College Hall of Famer Randy Rhino was moved to defense.
 Hill's second year started slow again on a weak team, and he was redshirted partway into the season, although head coach Bill Fulcher called him "probably as good a back as we have at Tech".

 Hill came out strong in the 1973–74 campaign and led the team with six touchdowns by early November, when he suffered a ligament tear that took him out of action for the rest of the schedule.
 Unsure if he would even be able to play until late into the pre-season, Hill took the field for the 1974–75 campaign but was quickly sidelined with a hamstring injury.
 He recovered and helped a rejuvenated Tech offense to several school records in the final stretch.

 Hill was a Rhodes Scholarship nominee at Georgia Tech, from where he graduated in 1975 with a major in business.
 Thereafter, he briefly enrolled at Emory University to study law, before attempting to turn pro.
 Hill trained with the Detroit Lions of the NFL, but did not make the team.
 He signed a contract with the Winnipeg Blue Bombers of the CFL in the spring of 1976, but suffered a dislocated shoulder during the preseason and left training camp with no appearance on record in the regular season.